 What Is a Blockchain?

-A blockchain is best thought of as a distributed computer, where multiple nodes work together to store and update data in a trustless, append-only manner.
-This structure offers a strong notion of digital ownership, public verifiability, and resistance to censorship—all without relying on a single authority.
+A blockchain is best thought of as a distributed computer, where multiple nodes work together to store and update data in a trustless, append-only mannerâoffering digital ownership, public verifiability, and censorship resistance without central authority.

 Cryptography